wawhal/reasonml-chillz/tutorial-site/content/update-delete-mutations/1-update-todos.md

 [Try](https://learn.hasura.io/graphql/graphiql) this mutation in GraphiQL against the application database to see what the response looks like.

-Let's now integrate this graphql mutation into our react app.
+Let's now integrate this graphql mutation into our app.